fenago/Grokking-Deep-Learning/Lab_10.md

 Frameworks are efficient, convenient abstractions of forward and backward logic.

-I hope this chapter’s exercise has given you an appreciation for how convenient frameworks can be.
+I hope this lab’s exercise has given you an appreciation for how convenient frameworks can be.
 They can make your code more readable, faster to write, faster to execute (through built-in optimizations), and much less buggy.
-More important, this chapter will prepare you for using and extending industry standard frameworks like PyTorch and TensorFlow.
+More important, this lab will prepare you for using and extending industry standard frameworks like PyTorch and TensorFlow.
 Whether debugging existing layer types or prototyping your own, the skills you’ve learned here will be some of the most important you acquire in this book, because they bridge the